jim-schwoebel/allie/tests/readme.md

 ## Specific tests

 Here is the list of automated tests that are in this repository:
 - tests for modules and brew installations (FFmpeg and SoX)
+- ability to clean files via cleaning scripts (mostly de-duplication, will expand in future)
+- ability to augment files via augmentation scripts (in ./datasets/) directory
+- ability to featurize files via default_featurizers.
-- training tests for audio, text, image, video, and .CSV files (via test files and model.py script)
+- ability to properly execute model training scripts (via test files and model.py script)
-- featurization for audio, text, image, video, and .CSV files via default_featurizers.
+- ability to transcribe files
+- ability to compress machine learning models and make production-ready repositories (in ./production directory)
 - ability to load model files and make predictions via model directory (via test files / load_dir / models trained)

+No testing suite is 100% perfect, but all tests were designed to be independent from each other.
+If you think additional things need to be added in, please write us some suggestions in the GitHub issues forum.

 ## Seed test files